 How to change the lock screen on macOS Sierra

-If you have macOS Sierra, changing your lock screen photo can be much easier.
+If you have macOS Sierra, changing your lock screen photo can be much more comfortable.
 All you need to do is:

 - Open System Preferences

-- Use the left window panel to choose the photo you want to use as your new background
+- Take a look at the left window pane to choose the photo you want to set as your new background

 How to change login background on macOS Mojave

 For macOS Mojave, you can change the login background screen by doing the following:

 - Ctrl + Click your desired login screen photo, select Open With, and choose Preview app